-Once you’ve created your goals, all newsletter decisions should align within those.
+Once you establish your goals, all newsletter decisions should align with them.

-Tip: Get specific when defining your goals.
-Go beyond open- and click-through rates, and instead aim to make a significant business impact through leads, conversions, and upsales.
+Tip: Be specific when defining your goals.
+Go beyond open and click-through rates, and instead, aim to make a significant business impact through leads, conversions, and upsales.

 2. Know your audience

-A defined audience helps you correctly tailor and target your newsletter.
-This is vital for increasing engagement and preventing your email from being labeling as spam.
+A defined audience helps you correctly tailor your newsletter.
+This is vital for increasing engagement and preventing your email from being labeled as spam.

 Tip: If you get marked as spam, you risk your email being flagged even in the inboxes of your happy customers.
-Many email services have options to not send certain email newsletter issues to unengaged subscribers.
-I recommend using this and only sending vital newsletters (think product release or big announcement) to your full list.
+Many email services have options not to send certain newsletter issues to unengaged subscribers.
+I recommend utilizing this feature and only sending vital newsletters (think product releases or big announcements) to your full list.

-While it can be timesaving and tempting to create a generic audience persona that captures the majority of your ideal customers, the more specific you can get, the better.
+While it can be timesaving to form a generic audience persona that captures the majority of your ideal customers, the more specific you can get, the better.

-If you have enough time and a diverse enough audience (and set of products and services), separating out your newsletter list based on their interests could help you retain ongoing interest to generate opens, clicks, and, eventually, conversions.
+If you have the time and a diverse enough audience (and products and services), organizing your newsletter list according to interests can help you maintain ongoing interest to generate opens, clicks, and, eventually, conversions.

 3. Curate your content

 Newsletters come in all shapes and sizes; yours shouldn’t.
-Keep your newsletter focused, consistent, and relevant by deciding what content you want to deliver and sticking to it to remain recognizable and familiar.
+Keep your newsletter focused, consistent, and relevant by deciding what content you want to deliver and sticking to it.
+You want your newsletter to remain recognizable and familiar.

 The key types of content to choose from include:

-- Introductions and company updates – Providing relevant updates on the business, your team, events, and customer activities.
+- Introductions and company updates – Provide relevant updates on the business, your team, events, and customer activities.

-- Internal resource sharing – Handpicking your latest blogs and product updates that are helpful and interesting for your audience.
+- Internal resource sharing – Handpick your latest blogs and product updates that are helpful and interesting to your audience.

-- General education – Sharing industry podcasts, blogs, videos, and webinars.
+- General education – Share industry podcasts, blogs, videos, and webinars.

-- Industry news – Providing a breakdown of the latest industry news and updates.
+- Industry news – Break down the latest industry updates.

 - Combination approach – A consistent blend of news, useful links, future events, and internal updates.

 Tip: Curate your content.
-People sign up for newsletters so they don’t have to sift the Internet themselves.
+People sign up for newsletters so they don’t have to sift through the internet themselves.
 Pick high-quality content that you’d be interested in receiving and reading yourself.

-Email marketing has come a long way when it comes to software and services, with multiple great contenders to help you get your business newsletter written, formatted, and sent.
+Email marketing has come a long way when it comes to software and services.
+You have several great contenders to help you get your business newsletter written, formatted, and sent.

-There are various all-in-one tools that cover audiences, design, sending, and analytics, or a selection of ‘do it yourself’ tools.
+Various all-in-one tools are available that handle audiences, design, dissemination, and analytics, or offer a selection of “do it yourself” tools.

 Email marketing tools

-All-in-one email tools make life easier, with little to no switching between software.
-However, they can come with limitations.
+All-in-one email tools simplify the process, with little to no switching between software.
+However, they do come with limitations.
 The most popular email newsletter tools include MailChimp, HubSpot, and Campaign Monitor.

 MailChimp is an integrated newsletter platform where you can capture and manage subscribers, create audiences, design content, send newsletters, and track results.
 However, basic plans restrict audience numbers and design features.

 Campaign Monitor is an email marketing tool with features including a drag-and-drop designer, smart audiences, and email personalization.
-It has everything you need to get your newsletter campaign on the road, but its basic plan may seem lacking compared to MailChimp or HubSpot.
+It has everything you need to get your newsletter campaign rolling, but its basic plan may seem lacking compared to MailChimp or HubSpot.

-Do it yourself tools can help if you want a little more freedom in designing, sending, and analyzing your email newsletters.
+Do-it-yourself tools can be beneficial if you want a little more freedom in designing, sending, and analyzing your email newsletters.

-Although I don’t recommend using these instead of an email marketing tool, they make excellent additions to the tools above, since they can fill out any functionality that may be missing.
+Although I don’t recommend using these instead of an email marketing tool, they make excellent additions to the tools above, as they can fill in any missing functionality.

-Canva is a hugely popular graphic design tool that comes with everything you need to create professional graphics for free.
-With hundreds of email newsletter templates and a sidebar full of graphic design tools, you have the creative freedom to build the newsletter you want.
+Canva is a popular graphic design tool that comes with everything you need to craft professional graphics for free.
+With hundreds of newsletter templates and a sidebar full of graphic design tools, you have the creative freedom to build the newsletter you want.

 BeeFree is an online email editor for creating stunning HTML newsletter designs without limitations.
 While the free version doesn’t allow you to save designs, you can download and save the HTML to use.

 Tip: MailChimp’s free version doesn’t allow you to upload an HTML email template.
-However, you can create an HTML section within a blank email template to add your BeeFree HTML design.
+However, you can add an HTML section within a blank template to insert your BeeFree HTML design.

 You know SalesForce as one of the world’s largest CRM systems, but did you know you can use it to send newsletters?
-The email section allows you to create and send newsletters to different audiences, and the BeeFree app powers you to create stunning designs too.
+The email section lets you create and send newsletters to different audiences, and the BeeFree plugin empowers you to produce stunning designs, too.

 Creating your newsletter

-In this section, I’ll make an example of a newsletter I send out each week on behalf of Deliverr.
-You can sign up for it from our blog page (where I publish 5 articles/week).
+In this section, I’ll show an example of a newsletter I send out each week on behalf of Deliverr.
+You can sign up for it on our blog page (where I publish five articles a week).

-Let’s go over essential features of a newsletter, best practices, and how you can go above and beyond.
+Let’s go over the essential features of a newsletter, best practices, and how to go above and beyond.

-Before delving into the details of creating a lead generation newsletter, let’s cover some newsletter essentials first.
+Before delving into the details of a lead generation newsletter, we’ll first discuss some newsletter essentials.

-To send a newsletter, your audience must actively opt-in to receiving it.
-A newsletter sign-up form can appear on a landing page, website banner, or pop-up, but to be effective it must…
+To send a newsletter, your audience must actively opt-in to receive it.
+A newsletter sign-up form can appear on a landing page, website banner, or pop-up, but to be effective, it must:

-- Be persuasive – You’re asking someone to hand over their personal details so you can appear in their personal inbox; you must be persuasive.
+- Be persuasive – You’re asking someone to hand over their personal details so you can appear in their inbox; you need to be convincing.
 What is the newsletter about?
-What value does it deliver?
-What will this person miss out on by not signing up?
+How does it deliver value?
+What would someone miss out on by not signing up?
 Sell your content.

-A great newsletter subject line is your fast pass to it getting opened.
-There’s a lot of research and content out there on what makes effective subject lines, but consistent tips include:
+A great subject line is your fast pass to an opening.
+There’s plenty of research and content on formulating effective subject lines, but consistently successful tips include:

-- Use clear and concise wording that gives a snippet preview of the content.
+- Use clear, concise wording that offers a preview of the content.

-- Use identifying information that triggers recognition, such as your business name.
+- Include identifying information that triggers recognition, such as your business name.

-- Use emoticons and humor when they suit your brand and style.
+- Add emoticons and humor when they suit your brand and style.

-The top of your email newsletter is the first thing readers see.
-For mobile users, it could even be the only thing they see – so you need to convey information quickly to let people know if they want to keep reading.
+The top of your newsletter is the first thing readers see.
+For mobile users, it might even be the only thing they see, so you need to convey information quickly to encourage people to keep reading.

 Instead of filling the screen with an image or logo, add a quick text summary of what to expect.
-Use links to direct people (and hint at the promise of more info), and then go into the details (and any images) mid-newsletter instead.
+Use links to direct people (and hint at the promise of more info), then dive into the details (and any images) mid-newsletter.

-Tip: Your opening sentence sets the scene to the rest of your newsletter, so it better be good.
+Tip: Your opening sentence sets the tone for the rest of the newsletter, so it needs to be captivating.

 Newsletters typically have multiple calls to action throughout, such as Click Here, Read More, or Sign Up.
 However, each newsletter needs an overall goal and a primary CTA.
 This could be a prompt to read on, or something more tangible with a link.

-Unlike traditional marketing emails where the CTA comes towards the end, this CTA should appear first.
-The beginning of the email is where you hold the most amount of attention.
+Unlike traditional marketing emails where the CTA comes at the end, this CTA should appear first.
+The beginning of the email is where you hold the most attention.

-The further down the newsletter, the more likely that the reader has seen something of interest and clicked to read more, or seen nothing of interest and left.
+The further down the newsletter it is, the more likely the reader has already seen something of interest and clicked to read more, or found nothing of interest and left.

-The bulk of your newsletter contains your content.
-This is where you deliver the value your audience signed up for.
+Content comprises the bulk of your newsletter.
+It’s where you deliver the value your audience signed up to receive.

-Learn what your audience finds valuable, and do your homework with your subscribers.
+Learn what your audience finds valuable, and do your homework on your subscribers.

 Beyond that, here are some simple guidelines:

-- Stick to around five pieces of content to keep readers interested.
+- Stick to around five pieces of content to maintain reader interest.

-- Keep text short and sweet to make it easy to scroll through and skim.
+- Keep text short and sweet so it’s easy to skim.

-- Use tracking URLs for your hyperlinks.
+- Add tracking URLs to your hyperlinks.
 This will help you confirm your newsletters’ business value.

 - Hyperlink any images.